-Gravlax Dill Mustard sauce, country bread
+Gravlax Dill mustard sauce, country bread

 I love gravlax as a part of a salad, with a boiled egg and some fresh dill.
 I love it as my wife's favorite breakfast, with scrambled eggs, avocado, and some sour cream on the side.
 Or with fresh new potatoes and salted butter as a summer lunch.
 But mostly I love it like this.
 As an appetizer, on top of toasted country bread, with a smooth dill dressing and just a twist of lemon.
 By doing the curing yourself, you will get a whole new set of flavors.
 It takes some time, 48-72 hours, but it's really simple, and you don't have to be active for more than about 10 minutes at both ends of the curing process.
 The fish, sugar, salt and spices take care of the rest.

-INGREDIENTS FOR THE GRAVLAX (SERVES 4)
+INGREDIENTS (SERVES 4) FOR THE GRAVLAX

 2 lb (900 g) fresh salmon filet, with skin

 2 tsp white pepper, coarsely ground

 2 tbsp salt

 4 tbsp sugar

 1 cup (2.4 dl) dill, finely chopped

-FOR SERVING 4 slices country style bread 2 tbsp butter Extra dill for garnish
+4 slices country style bread

+Extra dill for garnish